General Fusion: Rounds

+In August 2023, the company completed the first close of its Series F raise for a combined $25 million USD of funding.
+The round was anchored by existing investors, BDC Capital and GIC.
+It also included new grant funding from the Government of British Columbia.

+In December 2023, the company announced the Canadian government invested an additional CA$5 million through Canada's Strategic Invesment Fund to advance its LM26 fusion demonstration machine at its Richmond headquarters.

 Crowdsourced innovations

 Beginning in 2015, the firm conducted three crowdsourcing challenges through Waltham, Massachusetts-based firm Innocentive.

 The first challenge was Method for Sealing Anvil Under Repetitive Impacts Against Molten Metal.
 General Fusion successfully sourced a solution for "robust seal technology" capable of withstanding extreme temperatures and repetitive hammering, so as to isolate the rams from the liquid metal that fills the sphere.
 The firm awarded Kirby Meacham, an MIT-trained mechanical engineer from Cleveland, Ohio, the $20,000 prize.

 A second challenge, Data-Driven Prediction of Plasma Performance, began in December 2015 with the aim of identifying patterns in the firm's experimental data that would allow it to further improve the performance of its plasma.

 The third challenge ran in March 2016, seeking a method to induce a substantial current to jump a 5–10 cm gap within a few hundred microseconds, and was titled "Fast Current Switch in Plasma Device".
-A prize of $5,000 was awarded to a post-doctoral researcher at Notre Dame.
+A prize of $5,000 was awarded to a post-doctoral researcher at University of Notre Dame.